maevelander/wp-knowledgebase/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.3 =
+This is an urgent upgrade which fixes issues for users with custom templates.
+Please upgrade immediately.

 = 1.1.2 =
 This upgrade fixes a lot of small long running issues and optimises performance.
 All users are encouraged to upgrade.